 A. I used to document complex software systems and the underlying code that implements them.
 Programmers took my documentation and the accompanying software and then customized the product for their particular use.
 It's pretty arcane stuff.
-Lately I wrote help systems for an enterprise-level content management system.
-Still arcane, but in a different way.

 Q. Where do your settings come from?